GOwen Evironmental Ltd

 Evening:

-Groundwater Modelling Workshop
+Groundwater Modelling

-Gareth Owen is the President of GOwen Environmental Limited and has spent the last ten years training other environmental professionals in the discipline of contaminated and hazardous waste site management.
-Mr. Owen has managed more than 600 contaminated sites including site and risk assessments, remedial plan development and expedited site closures for sites contaminated with hydrocarbons, chlorinated solvents, heavy metals, and radioactive waste.
-He has provided technical and/or managerial support to clients on over 3,400 sites worldwide.
+is the President of GOwen Environmental Limited and has spent the last 28 years training other environmental professionals in the discipline of contaminated and hazardous waste site management.
+Mr. Owen has managed over 600 contaminated sites including site and risk assessments, remedial plan development and expedited site closures for sites contaminated with hydrocarbons, chlorinated solvents, heavy metals, and radioactive waste.
+He has worked on and provided technical and/or managerial support to clients on over 3,700 sites worldwide.
 He has managed and provided program and project support on contaminated site investigations and remediation for soil, water, and sediment in every jurisdiction and at every level of government in the provinces and territories of Canada, and advised private and public sector clients on similar issues worldwide.
 He has worked with and instructed most regulatory agencies in Canada responsible for contaminated and hazardous waste site management.
-His decision in 2001 to no longer participate in the investigation or the remediation of contaminated sites as a consultant or contractor, ensures the provision of sound and unbiased technical and managerial support to all his clients.
-It also ensures no conflict of interest with any environmental consulting or contracting firm providing contaminated site management services.
-Mr. Owen's principal responsibilities have included providing support to government agencies and multinational corporations in managing large and complex environmental programs and projects.
-His principal experience relates to contaminated site project management and closure as well as environmental program management.
-Mr. Owen will provide a detailed overview of Contaminated and Hazardous Waste Site Management.

 Dr. Ken Howard, University of Toronto, is a certified and chartered hydrogeologist, with broad experience in all aspects of groundwater resource evaluation, management and protection.
 As Director of the Groundwater Research Group at the University of Toronto, he has worked on numerous applied projects in Canada, U.K., the West Indies, equatorial Africa and Australia.
 He has published over 50 articles on topics that range from numerical flow modeling and contaminant migration to environmental isotopes and borehole geophysics.
 Dr. Howard will cover the Principles of Hydrogeology and will provide an overview of scientific principles Monday evening.
 After attending this lecture, the attendee will have an increased understanding of the physical and chemical processes that determine how contaminants are transported in the subsurface.

-Copyright © 2010 GOwen Environmental Limited.
+Copyright © 2019 GOwen Environmental Limited.
 All rights reserved.